prajwalhaniya/djangosample/README.md

 // start migrations for an app
 - python3 manage.py makemigrations posts

-- After running `python3 manage.py runserver` you may get several warnings related to migrations. so run `python3 manage.py migrate`.
-Once you run these command, the warnings must go away.
+- python3 manage.py runserver
+- python3 manage.py migrate

+// to freeze all the package requirements
-- use `pip freeze > requirements.txt`
+- pip freeze > requirements.txt

-To make use of Django-admin, we must first create a superuser
+// To make use of Django-admin, we must first create a superuser
 -  python3 manage.py createsuperuser